• Art Magazine

 Which yarn for macrame?

-The right yarn is particularly crucial.
-There are special macrame yarn , which is made cotton or jute Handmade SFOF.
-Sock wool also be used, but it should be ensured that they are not too thin and can be well knotted.
+the right yarn is crucial.
+There's special macrame yarn from cotton or jute that's particularly well-suited for this craft.
+Sock yarn or other types of wool can also be used, but it's important to make sure they're not too thin and can be knotted easily.

 The traditional yarn for macrame is made of cotton and is available in two variants: braided or rotated .
 The twisted yarn can either consist of a single twirled strand or from usually 3-4 twirled strands, which in turn are twisted together.
 This is often referred to as a 3-ply yarn.